dnsimple/dnsimple-support/content/articles/account-subscription-balance.markdown

 - **Amount due**
   The total amount of the subscription renewal.

-  It's broken up into three different components that you may be charged for: _plan price_, _extra zones_ and _email forwards_.
+  It's broken up into three different components that you may be charged for: _plan price_, active zones_ and _email forwards_.

 - **Subscription balance**
   The current balance of your account.
 The amount can be: